akka/akka/akka-docs/rst/scala/persistence.rst

 The persistent actor will receive a special :class:`RecoveryCompleted` message right after recovery and before any other received messages.

+.. includecode:: code/docs/persistence/PersistenceDocSpec.scala#recovery-completed

 If there is a problem with recovering the state of the actor from the journal, the actor will be sent a :class:`RecoveryFailure` message that it can choose to handle in ``receiveRecover``.
-If the actor doesn't handle the :class:`RecoveryFailure` message it will be stopped.
+If the actor doesn't handle the :class:`RecoveryFailure` message it will be stopped by throwing :class:`ActorKilledException`.

-.. includecode:: code/docs/persistence/PersistenceDocSpec.scala#recovery-completed

 .. _persist-async-scala: